 All vessels approaching Cowes should do so at a safe speed, maintain a good lookout and give full consideration to other vessels, many of which are manned by inexperienced crews.

 There is a nearby fuel berth, just 200 metres south of the Chain Ferry underneath the large hammerhead crane.
-Cowes Harbour Fuels is open seven days a week, providing easy access and competitively priced fuel.
+The Cowes Harbour Services Fuel Berth is open seven days a week, providing easy, deep water access and competitively priced fuel.